Assef Shawkat: Implication in Rafik Hariri assassination

 In February 2005, Shawkat was promoted to Director of Military Intelligence, replacing Hassan Khalil.
 Shortly before his promotion, former Lebanese Prime Minister Rafik Hariri was assassinated by a car bomb in Beirut on 14 February 2005.
-The size and sophistication of the device used in the blast was considered to have involved a state intelligence agency, and United Nations investigators implicated Shawkat in the plot.
-In 2006, Shawkat was named a Specially Designated National (SDN) by the US, allowing his assets to be frozen in the US.
+The size and sophistication of the device used in the blast was considered to have involved a state intelligence agency, and United Nations investigators implicated Shawkat in the plot. immed In 2006, Shawkat was named a Specially Designated National (SDN) by the US, allowing his assets to be frozen in the US.

 He was also implicated in the assassination of Imad Mughniyah in Damascus on 12 February 2008.
 He was subsequently administratively detained, and in July 2009, he was dismissed as head of military intelligence, 'thus ridding the regime of the key suspect in the international investigation into Hariri's assassination', given the rank of general and named as deputy chief of staff of the armed forces.

 He held this post until September 2011, when he was appointed deputy defense minister, ostensibly under General Dawoud Rajiha.
 After the appointment of General Dawoud Rajiha to head the ministry of defense, Shawkat became an important figure in the ministry of defense, though the army was under the de facto control of Maher al-Assad, the president's brother.
 However, Shawkat had more than one conflict with Maher al-Assad.

 Syrian uprising

 Together with President Bashar al-Assad and his brother Maher al-Assad, Shawkat was a principal architect of the crackdown that followed in response to the Syrian uprising that began in March 2011.
-He was a member of a military crisis unit created by President al-Assad, which included Defense Minister Dawoud Rajiha, intelligence chief Hisham Bekhityar, special security advisor Ali Mamlouk, head of military intelligence Abdel-Fatah Qudsiyeh, and Mohammad Nassif Kheyrbek, a veteran operator from the era of Assad's father.
+He was a member of a military crisis unit created by President al-Assad, which included Defense Minister Dawoud Rajiha, intelligence chief Hisham Bekhityar, special security advisor Ali Mamlouk, head of military intelligence Abdel-Fatah Qudsiyeh, and Mohammed Nasif Kheirbek, a veteran operator from the era of Assad's father.

 In May 2012, the Free Syrian Army's (FSA) Damascus council claimed that one of their operatives from its Al Sahabeh battalion had poisoned the eight members of Bashar Assad's military crisis unit, including Assef Shawkat, who was inaccurately reported to have died.